 EVOH – Ethylene Vinyl Alcohol – has the highest young’s modulus.

-What makes mechanical properties so important for any material?
+What makes mechanical properties so crucial for any material?

 If determined correctly, mechanical properties can help the product’s design process and decrease material costs with more valuable and quality manufacturing.